Patient Account Services, Healthcare Financial Assistance Program

 Basis for Calculating Amounts Charged to Patients:

 Following a determination of eligibility under this policy, a patient eligible for financial assistance will not be charged more for emergency or other medically necessary care than the amount generally billed (AGB).
 At least annually, Western Reserve Hospital calculates an AGB percentage based on the Look-back Method (as defined by Treasury Regulations under section 501(r) of the Internal Revenue Code of 1986, as amended).
-Members of the public may obtain the current AGB percentage for any Western Reserve Hospital (and a description of the calculation) in writing and free of charge by contacting Western Reserve Hospital.
+Members of the public may obtain the current AGB percentage for any Western Reserve Hospital (and a description of the calculation) in writing and free of charge by contacting Western Reserve Hospital as indicated on Page 5.

 Actions Taken in the Event of Nonpayment: